Breast Augmentation FAQ Las Vegas

 - The second incision option is the periareolar incision, which runs along the lower border of the areola, or the area of dark skin surrounding the nipple.
 This incision may be more appropriate for women who have naturally large areolas.
 These incisions generally heal well, as the resulting scars blend with the natural color delineation between the areola and the breast skin.

 How long does the surgery take?

 The exact duration of your surgery depends on a few different factors, including whether you’ve chosen to undergo a breast lift with your breast augmentation.
 Breast augmentation on its own generally takes about one hour, but every patient is told the operation will take as long as it takes to safely provide the best result we can.
-During your consultation, Dr. Edwards or Dr. Higgins will give you a better idea of how long you can expect your procedure to last.
+During your consultation, Dr. Edwards, Dr. Higgins or Dr. Silver will give you a better idea of how long you can expect your procedure to last.

 How long does implant ‘settling’ take?

 “Settling” refers to the process of breast implants dropping and softening after surgery, or assuming their final, or natural, position.
 Immediately after breast augmentation, it is common for the breasts to sit higher on the chest and feel and appear swollen and firm.
 Over the weeks following surgery, your breast implants will gradually descend to a more natural-looking position with the assistance of breast implant massage, which our staff will teach you.
 As the tissue around them relaxes, the breasts also become softer.
 The process of dropping can take weeks to a few months.

 How can I improve my recovery?